caldevelops/voltsdev/README.md

-# Hey there, respect for being here 🤘
+# @caldevelops — information
 I'm a 17 year old self-taught developer from the UK.
-I mostly work on projects that use discord.py (which are public), but work on the private projects using; JS, CSS and HTML.
+I develop from time to time, ranging from discord applications to my live functioning website.